EsotericSoftware/spine-runtimes/spine-as3/README.md

 ## Spine version

-spine-as3 works with data exported from the latest version of Spine.
+spine-as3 works with data exported from Spine 3.1.08.
+Updating spine-as3 to [v3.2](https://trello.com/c/k7KtGdPW/76-update-runtimes-to-support-v3-2-shearing) is in progress.

 spine-as3 supports all Spine features, including meshes.
 If using the `spine.flash` classes for rendering, meshes are not supported.